Symbols in a Brave New World

 Attention is the New Gold

 We have less time and more noise than any humans before us.
-Practically speaking, symbols are the only thing fast enough to keep up.
-A single image can communicate what would take paragraphs to explain.
-Brands know this.
+Symbols are the only thing fast enough to keep up.
+In real terms, a single image can communicate what would take paragraphs to explain.
+On the flip side, brands know this.
 Political movements know this.
 They're racing to own the symbols that will shape the next ten years.

 Meaning is Up for Grabs